Introduction: Simple RFID Scanner Battery Powered (MiFare, MFRC522, Oled, Lipo, TP4056)

 The whole reader is powered by a 3.7V LiPo battery.
 Its voltage is fed into the RAW pin of the Arduino and the on-board voltage regulator of the Arduino Pro converts the voltage to 3.3V for the Arduino and the VCC-pin of the Arduino.
 The Oled screen and the RFID module are connected to the VCC pin of the Arduino.

-The voltage regulator should be able to deliver a maximum of 150 mA, which is sufficient for the:
+According to the datatsheet, the voltage regulator of the Arduino should be able to deliver a maximum of 150 mA, which is sufficient for the:

 - Arduino (45 mA)

 - MFRC522 (26 mA)

 The voltage of the battery is measured by the Arduino and converted to a battery percentage.